pulumi/docs/content/blog/enforcing-and-automatically-tagging-aws-resources/index.md

 }
 ```

-Notice that we didn't specify any tags by hand for the resource definitions and yet if we run a `pulumi preview --diff`, we will see that the correct tags are actually applied automatically, thanks to the global stack transformation:
+Notice that we didn't specify any tags by hand for the resource definitions and yet if we run a `pulumi preview --diff`, we see that the correct tags are applied automatically, thanks to the global stack transformation:

 ![Policy Pack Page](./pac-autotag.png)

-And running an ordinary update will now pass:
+And running an ordinary update now passes:

 ![Tag Policy Succeeded (Many Resources)](./tag-policy-succeed-many.png)